-Tourism Development Framework for Scotland: Role of the planning system in delivering the visitor economy (refresh 2016)
+Tourism Development Framework for Scotland: Role of the planning system in delivering the visitor economy (refresh December 2016)

-- 19.3.52 The Tourism Development Framework for Scotland (TDF): role of the planning system in delivering the Visitor Economy (the Framework) has been prepared to assist and promote growth in Scotland's visitor economy to 2020. - 19.3.53 The TDF recognises that the A9 is Scotland's longest trunk road which passes through outstanding areas in wildlife and landscape terms, it also recognises the A9 as having a particular tourist focus.
-The TDF states that upgrades to routes with tourist potential should consider opportunities to incorporate vistas in route design and stopping places along the route to take advantage of scenic views. - 19.3.54 This framework was published by Visit Scotland in 2016 and covers two key themes: improving the customer journey and providing authentic experiences. - The TDF makes specific reference to the A9 and states that "Continuing investment to maintain and improve our roads is essential and preparation is underway to take forward a number of schemes, either in the near future or when funding is available, which will enhance these key tourist routes".
-One of the actions included in this framework is that Visit Scotland will encourage the development of scenic tourist routes, recognising the importance of landscape, scenery and natural environment, and its accessibility to visitors.
+- 19.3.55 The Tourism Development Framework for Scotland: role of the planning system in delivering the Visitor Economy (TDF) has been prepared to assist and promote growth in Scotland's visitor economy to 2020. - 19.3.56 The TDF recognises that the A9 is Scotland's longest trunk road which passes through outstanding areas in wildlife and landscape terms, it also recognises the A9 as having a particular tourist focus.
+The TDF states that upgrades to routes with tourist potential should consider opportunities to incorporate vistas in route design and stopping places along the route to take advantage of scenic views. - 19.3.57 The TDF was published by Visit Scotland in 2016 and covers two key themes: improving the customer journey and providing authentic experiences. - 19.3.58 The TDF makes specific reference to the A9 and states that "Continuing investment to maintain and improve our roads is essential and preparation is underway to take forward a number of schemes, either in the near future or when funding is available, which will enhance these key tourist routes".
+One of the Actions included in this framework is that Visit Scotland will encourage the development of scenic tourist routes, recognising the importance of landscape, scenery and natural environment, and its accessibility to visitors.
 The TDF goes on to state that upgrades "need to consider a wide range of factors to maximise benefit to the visitor economy including ease of connectivity (and signage) to tourist destinations; opportunities to incorporate vistas in route design and stopping places along the route to take advantage of scenic views".
-Enhanced lay-bys can encourage this Action specifically.